mostmojo/forkify/src/notes.md

 * `this.items.push(item)` when new `addItems` call is made to ensure item ends up in items array.
 * Test in console `l.addItem(2, 'tbsp', 'salt')`, `deleteItem` & `updateItem` to see changes in array - marking List model 'backend' complete ☑
 * Create `deleteItem()` function with an `id` parameter, containing a `const item = document.querySelector([date-itemid="${id}"]);` - the `[]` is the way to access data attributes.
 Since the items are part of a node list, select the `.item.parentElement` and `.removeChild(item)`.
+* make `controlList` function to create a new list in `state object` if it doesn't exist, with `new List()` instance.
+Add ingredients to the list by looping through `state.recipe.ingredients` and calling addItems function with `el.count, el.unit, el.ingredient`